 Grenade A grenade is an explosive device that is thrown toward a target.
 When throwing a grenade, the character makes a ranged weapon attack in order to hit a square.
 If the square is within 20 feet, this attack is made normally.
 Between 20 and 60 feet, the attack is made at disadvantage.
 An attempt may not be made at a target beyond 60 feet.
 If the result of the attack is a 12 or higher, the grenade detonates in the target square.
 If the result is below 12, the grenade detonates in a random square adjacent to the target square (roll 1d8 to determine).

 Concussion Grenade This grenade is mostly loud and bright, though being too close can hurt.
 Any creature within 5 feet of this explosion takes 1d6 thunder damage.
 Additionally, any creature within 20 feet of this explosion must succeed on a DC 12 DEX save or be blinded and deafened for 2 rounds.
 Any casters within 20 feet of this explosion must make a concentration check if applicable.

 Fragmentation Grenade This grenade is made to explode in a cloud of deadly shrapnel.
 Any creature within 20 feet of this explosion takes 4d6 piercing damage.
 A successful DC 12 DEX save will halve this damage.

 Incendiary Grenade This grenade mostly just makes heat, and lots of it.
 Any creature within 5 feet take 2d6 fire damage.
 A successful DC 12 DEX save will halve this damage.
-Flammable objects within 10 feet of this explosion catch fire.
+Flammable objects not carried or worn within 10 feet of this explosion catch fire.